brad945/Bradley_BlueStampPortfolio/index.md

 # Starter Project

+For my starter project I made an LED cat lamp.
+This project was relatively simple, all it required was for me to assemble the pieces of the lamp such as the body of the cat, and then attached all of the components such as the LED light or photoresister by soldering them onto their correct place.
+The final part was to put on all the other pieces for extra looks - such as adding the cat's arms - and installing the battery.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8aJUYWMVYZE" title="Bradley T. Starter Project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>